 Important: The execution of some instructions in the core PIC18 instruction set are changed when the PIC18 extended instruction set is enabled.
-See 10.5 Data Memory and the Extended Instruction Set for more information.
+See Data Memory and the Extended Instruction Set for more information.

-Information in the data memory space can be addressed in several ways.
+While the program memory can be addressed in only one way - through the Program Counter - information in the data memory space can be addressed in several ways.
 For most instructions, the addressing mode is fixed.
 Other instructions may use up to three modes, depending on which operands are used and whether or not the extended instruction set is enabled.